 You can cultivate creative thinking in your team

 Your employees are hard workers, and they do an amazing job (this is why you have hired them in the first place, right?).
 However, you realize that something is missing.
 Your company is a part of a highly-competitive industry, and hard work is not enough to climb a ladder to success.
-What you need is a small grain of creative thinking.
-All because creative marketing and creative thinking go hand in hand.
+What you need is the ability to cultivate creative thinking.
+Because creative marketing and creative thinking go hand in hand.

 However, creative thinking isn’t something you can control.
 You cannot force anyone to be creative, just like you cannot force yourself to be creative.
 It simply doesn’t work if it doesn’t come naturally.
 Innovation laboratories, creative space, and art studios don’t work, too.
 Creative thinking requires space, not instruments.
 The main thing is to allow your employees to be individuals, not force them to.